tmtxt/tmtxt.github.com/_posts/2014-03-20-browserify-bring-nodejs-modules-to-browser.md

 Next, run the Gulp command to browserify.
 However, for the npm/nodejs modules, I haven't found any way to generate it using gulp-browserify.
-You need to manually type the command to generate them only once for the first time
+You need to manually type the command to generate them.
+Luckily, you only have to do it once for the first time.

 {% highlight console %}
 $ browserify -r d3-browserify > build/d3.js